APM-Reports/nashville-discipline/README.md

 ### Data sources

 * `cleaned_discipline_final.csv`
   * This is the spreadsheet used in the analysis of discipline at the MNPD.
 It is the result of a series of automated and manual data cleaning present in `etl/discipline_name_cleaning`.
-Details on the pipeline are in `etl/discipline_name_cleaning/README.md`
+Details on the pipeline are in `etl/discipline_name_cleaning/README.md`.
+The final columns for the cleaned discipline file are:
+    * CONTROL # - internal department reference number
+    * FINAL DISP DATE - date of the final disposition
+    * FINAL DISPOSITION - outcome of any investigation into the alleged misconduct
+    * FINAL # DAYS - if the outcome was a suspension, the number of days
+    * EMPLOYEE LAST NAME - last name of the officer
+    * EMPLOYEE FIRST NAME - first name of the officer
+    * ALLEGATION - the allegation
+    * COMP SEX - gender of the complaintant
+    * COMP RACE - race of the complaintant
+    * full_name - full name of the officer
+    * clean_name_x - a cleaned version of the officer's full name, for use in the semi-automated matching process
+    * roster_name_match - the officer's name as it appears in the staff roster
+    * clean_name_y - a cleaned version of the officer's full name, this is an artifact of the semi-automated matching process
+    * gender - officer gender
+    * clean_race_ethnicity - officer race/ethnicity.
+Multiracial wasn't used as a designation until 2018 in the staff roster so all officers who identified as multiracial after 2018 were assigned multiracial for discipline prior to 2018.

 * `2010-2020.xlsx`
   * this is a spreadsheet of the discipline brought against every officer from 2010 to 2020.
-It includes the allegation, the date of the final disposition, and the outcome of the invesitgation into the alleged misconduct.
+It includes the allegation, the date of the final disposition, and the outcome of the investigation into the alleged misconduct.

 * `staff_roster_up_to_date`
   * this is a staff roster containing standardized names for officers at the department, their start date, and their demographic information.